Emperor Wenxuan of Northern Qi: Early reign

 Early in Emperor Wenxuan's reign, he was known for being attentive to important matters of state, particularly military matters.
 He revised Eastern Wei laws, and he selected elite soldiers from both Xianbei and Han ethnicities to form the border defense corps.
 To equalize the tax and labor burden, he divided the households under his rule into nine classes based on their wealth, requiring the wealthy to pay more taxes and the poor to contribute more labor.
 Continuing a trend set by both his father Gao Huan and his brother Gao Cheng, he divided his time between Yecheng and Jinyang, effectively making Jinyang a second capital.

-Just like his father Gao Huan, Emperor Wenxuan viewed himself as more of a Xianbei rather than Chinese.
-Further, more than his father did, he was not willing to follow most of the Chinese traditions.
+Just like his father Gao Huan, Emperor Wenxuan viewed himself as more of a Xianbei rather than Han.
+Further, more than his father did, he was not willing to follow most of the Han traditions.
 Because of this, Gao Dezheng and another official, Gao Longzhi (高隆之), who wanted to ingratiate themselves with Emperor Wenxuan's cousin and powerful general Duan Shao, suggested he make Duan Shao's sister Lady Duan, a concubine of his, empress.
 Emperor Wenxuan did not follow their advice and, pursuant to expected norm, created his wife Princess Li Zu'e empress and created her son Gao Yin crown prince.

 In response to the establishment of Northern Qi, Yuwen Tai, the paramount general of rival Western Wei, launched a major attack on Northern Qi.
 Emperor Wenxuan personally led troops to defend against Yuwen's attack.
 When Yuwen saw that Emperor Wenxuan's troops were well-organized, he sighed and stated, "Gao Huan is not yet dead."
 He was unable to overcome Emperor Wenxuan's defense and so was forced to withdraw, and in fact lost some border commanderies to Northern Qi in the campaign.

 Around the new year 552, Emperor Wenxuan wanted to put the former emperor, the Prince of Zhongshan, to death.
 He first invited his sister and the prince's wife, the Princess Taiyuan, to a feast.
 As soon as she left the prince's household, he sent assassins to force the prince to drink poison, and also killed his three sons.
 He buried the former emperor with imperial honors, but at a later point, for reasons unknown, he dug out the former emperor's casket and threw it into the Zhang River (漳水, flowing near Yecheng).